QUESTIONS & ANSWERS: WASHINGTON'S DOMESTIC PARTNERSHIP LAW

 If our domestic partnership converted to a marriage, what is the legal date of our marriage?

-The legal date of your marriage under Washington law will be the date of your original registered domestic partnership.
+The legal date of your marriage is the date of your original registered domestic partnership.

 WHAT TO KNOW BEFORE YOU REGISTER